 4. DECREASE YOUR CAFFEINE INTAKE

 Caffeine has a stimulating effect, but it can cause significant drop in dopamine levels.
 You can opt to consume decaf or reduce your coffee consumption.

 Sleep allows the brain to rejuvenate and produce dopamine efficiently.
 Lack of sleep can also cause a decrease in dopamine levels.

 Antioxidants are important to maintain dopamine levels as this chemical is easily oxidized.
-Vitamin C and E prevents free-radical damage and protects the brain neurons that utilize dopamine.
+Vitamins C and E prevent free-radical damage and protect the brain neurons that utilize dopamine.
 Similarly, vitamin B, folic acid and tyrosine promote the release of dopamine.

 Stress is highly associated with dopamine deficiency.
 As much as possible, do not let stress beat you.
 Keep a positive outlook and do activities that you enjoy.

 8. EMBRACE A NEW GOAL

 Having a new goal can keep you motivated, and as you move towards your goal, you experience the feelings of excitement and happiness.
 Your motivation and anticipation of a reward will increase your dopamine levels to give you that “feel-good” emotion.

 Dopamine supplements provide the raw materials for your brain to make more dopamine.
 This allows you to safely increase your dopamine levels naturally.
 Our best dopamine supplement is Dopa Maxx ES.
 It is a unique combination of precursor amino acids, nutriceuticals and cofactors that activates biosynthesis, release and signal strength.
 Higher levels can boost alertness, libido, feelings of pleasure and emotional wellbeing.